-Dr. Edward Pecukonis will serve as the inaugural director of the program.
+Dr. Edward Pecukonis will serve as the inaugural director of the DSW program.
 He is responsible for all administrative activities related to recruitment, admission, and training of students and reports to the SSW Dean.
 Dr. Pecukonis has over 40 years of clinical experience on the UMB campus and is a full Professor at the SSW.
-Dr. Pecukonis is an expert in Interprofessional education, clinical treatment methods such as CBT, DBT, motivational Interviewing, and family therapy.
+Dr. Pecukonis is an expert in clinical treatment methods such as CBT, DBT, motivational Interviewing, and family therapy.
+Notably, Dr. Pecukonis has expertise in IPE and is a co-founder of UMB's Center for Interprofessional Education.
+He chaired the campus task force on IPE for former UMB President and now Chancellor of University System of Maryland, Dr. Perman, and is considered a leading expert on how to incorporate social work in team-based healthcare.
+IPE is a critical strength of our DSW, and intentionally incorporated into the proposed curriculum to promote effective communication with other professions and shared decision making while advocating for social justice and the well-being of our clients.

 Along with other clinical faculty, Dr. Pecukonis will serve as the technical expert on course content and pedagogy.
 As part of the SSW planning process, Dr. Pecukonis has an advisory committee appointed by the Dean to provide curriculum guidance.